 From a Tourist's Pamphlet Received While Visiting Bitlet's Tower

 "Zeno's Effect" was discovered in 1943 by Harold Vasquez at the University of Lisbon, Portugal.
-In essence, given a specific chemical composition and a specific catalyst the compound would split itself endlessly in geometric recursion.
-The effect, while interesting, had no evident practical use.
+In essence, given a specific chemical composition and a particular catalyst the compound would split itself endlessly in geometric recursion.
+The effect, while interesting, had no apparent practical use.

 The top of the tower continued the pyramidal shape started below it and built itself to a needle's point.
 The point was only an apparent end to the tower, however, for following Zeno's Effect the tower continued to build upward even though it was no longer visible to the human eye.

 It was science that completed the Tower of Babel.